Click here to view calendar of events or to register online!

 So much going on that we have created a separate page - right side tab - to keep us sewing on the right path.

-If you would like more information or to get added to our Group contact Noreen by email (email@example.com) or phone.
+If you would like more information or to get added to our Group contact Pam by email (email@example.com).

 Women Watching Movies

-Friday, June 7, 2013 at 7pm - We will be watching past Golden Globe winners voted on by the group - contact the Library for the winning titles.
-Popcorn and tissues provided.
+Every First Friday of the month- contact the Library for the titles.
+Popcorn provided.
 Call or email your reservation.